getsentry/sentry-kafka-schemas/README.md

 ## Defining schemas

 Currently only jsonschema is supported.
-The jsonschema should be placed directly in the `schemas` directory, and then referenced from the relevant topic.
+The jsonschema should be placed directly in the `schemas` directory, and then referenced from the relevant topic via `resource` property.

+We use jsonschema for both JSON- and msgpack-based topics, as most msgpack types have a JSON-equivalent.
+For bytestrings, we type them using `{"description": "msgpack bytes"}`, which is currently just interpreted like `{}` (allow all types).

 ## How strict should my schema be?